jdzakary/CV_Playground/README.md

 * Add multiprocessing support, allowing multiple frames to be processed simultaneously using a thread pool.
 * Add metrics to track latency and framerate
 * Improve the operation management tool window:
-  * Allow the user to re-arrange order of operators by drag-and-drop
   * Make text resizable
   * View the time per frame for each operation